Madame Fritz: Career as a photographer

 At that time it was unusual for women to travel alone, but in May 1843 Madame Fritz made her first portraits in Barcelona, returning there in May 1845.
 Business went well in 1843 and she was soon advertising for an assistant to help her clean and polish the photographic plates.
 In October 1843 she was in Madrid.
 At that time she was not only advertising her photographic services but also indicating that she sold "products related to barbering and surgery".
-At the beginning of 1844 she was in Cordoba, announcing that "Madame Fritz has the honour of letting the public know that she makes all kinds of portraits in daguerreotype, in the shade, coloured and uncoloured, of all dimensions, from the sixth part of natural size to the smallest, by a method of her own, in the time of eight to fifteen seconds".
-She then went to Cadiz before moving to Portugal, arriving in Lisbon in 1844.
+At the beginning of 1844 she was in Córdoba, announcing that "Madame Fritz has the honour of letting the public know that she makes all kinds of portraits in daguerreotype, in the shade, coloured and uncoloured, of all dimensions, from the sixth part of natural size to the smallest, by a method of her own, in the time of eight to fifteen seconds".
+She then went to Cádiz before moving to Portugal, arriving in Lisbon in 1844.
 She would also work in Porto.
 In Portugal she was confident enough to announce that "the similarity and perfection of the said portraits are equal to those of the most famous chemists and portrait painters of France and Germany, and this is due to the instruments and practice that the said lady has".
 She did not stay in Portugal very long as she was in Valencia at the end of 1844, staying there for some time, before returning to Barcelona, where she rented rooms rather than staying at an inn.
 There is some evidence that she married another itinerant photographer, named Durrieu, while she was in Valencia although it is possible that this was a fictitious marriage in order to appear more respectable.
 In August 1946 she was in Zaragoza.

 Her works seem to have been well accepted in both Spain and Portugal, perhaps in part because there were fewer travelling photographers in those countries than in France.
 Also, while other travelling photographers would establish their studios in the hotels or guest houses in which they were staying, some of the advertisements of Fritz indicate that she was often prepared to take her equipment to the home of the customer.
 This may have been because the camera she carried was of smaller dimensions than those used by other daguerreotypistes.
 Before definitively returning to France, her work also took her to Hong Kong and the Philippines.